 On the day of your exam, you will be assessed on traffic rules, road signs, and driving maneuvers that will demonstrate your familiarity with operating a motor vehicle.
 If you fail, your test administrator will give you options on how to retake it.

 At the Driver’s License Agent, you will need to pay a fee of $38.50 plus $4 for every written test taken.

-Once you’ve completed these steps, you’ll be ready to receive your Oklahoma driver’s license.
-Whether you’re a teenager or an adult, the process is quite simple, but will require your full understanding of how to safely drive within the state.
+Once you’ve completed these steps, you’ll be ready to receive your full Oklahoma driver’s license.
+Whether you’re a teenager or an adult, the process is quite simple but will require your full understanding of how to safely drive within the state.

 All you need to ace your test